Teddy Ware: Brentford

 Ware and Chatham Town teammate Len Ramsell earned moves to Third Division South club Brentford in March 1928.
 Ware quickly became a first team regular at wing half and his "never-say-die attitude" won him plaudits from the Brentford supporters.
 Ware was also a part of the team which was promoted as champions to the Second Division in the 1932–33 season.
 Ware departed Griffin Park at the end of the 1932–33 season, after making 102 appearances for the club.

 Later years

 Ware signed for Third Division South club Clapton Orient in August 1933 and made 106 league appearances for the Os, scoring three goals.
 He had a short spell at Third Division South club Swindon Town during the 1936–37 season and made five appearances.
-Ware joined Third Division North club Crewe Alexandra in 1937 and made league 62 appearances before the breakout of the Second World War in 1939 brought his career to an end.
+Ware joined Third Division North club Crewe Alexandra in 1937 and made league 62 appearances before the breakout of the Second World War in 1939 brought his League career to an end.